goplus/yap/ytest/README.md

 echo id
 ```

 Here we define a variable called `id` and match it with expression `1+2`.
 If the variable is unbound, it is assigned the value of the expression.
+In this way the value of `id` becomes `3`.

 So far, you've seen `match` like the assignment side.
 But you cannot assign a different value to a variable that has been bound: